Enjoy these deeply satisfying clips of Trump getting booed at the World Series

 — NBC News (@NBCNews) October 28, 2019

-Like a fair-weathered baseball fan, Trump left the game with only one inning to go.
+Trump left the game with only one inning to go.
 But in all, Game 5 proved to be a deeply satisfying, unifying moment for these divisive times.
 Don’t let the Joe Scarborough’s of the world tell you any differently today.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.